 - Boeing: Boeing is the largest aerospace company in the world, with aircraft, defense products, and technology used in over 150 countries by private entities and governments.
 Engineers and professionals with computer science backgrounds are in high demand for data testing, evaluation, and research.

-- State of Florida: Executive departments of the government of Florida, such as the Department of Agriculture and Consumer Services, the Department of Health, and the Department of Business and Professional Regulation, require computer programmers, data analysts, database administrators, and other computer science professionals to write code, manipulate data, and provide IT guidance on systems and networks.
+- State of Florida: Executive departments of the Florida state government, including the Department of Agriculture and Consumer Services, the Department of Health, and the Department of Business and Professional Regulation require data analysts, database administrators, and other computer science professionals to write code, manipulate data, and provide IT guidance on systems and networks.

 - Greenway Health: This health information technology vendor has more than 85,000 partners, covers over 40 healthcare specialties, and reaches more than 100 million customers.
 Professionals with computer science degrees at Greenway Health work with engineers on testing, debugging, and documenting software applications for computerized systems and the overall management of health data.